 Can someone lose their Canadian citizenship?

-A Canadian government can revoke citizenship if you misrepresented yourself, committed fraud, or failed to disclose valuable immigration information on your application.
+The government of Canada can revoke citizenship if you misrepresented yourself, committed fraud, or failed to disclose valuable immigration information on your application.
 The decision to grant citizenship to foreign nationals should never erase Canadian sovereignty or undermine the values that define the nation.